smirarab/sepp/tutorial/tipp-tutorial.md

 #### Step 1: Install SEPP
 TIPP is a part of the SEPP distribution package.
 First download and install SEPP:

-1. Open a terminal and create a directory where you want to keep SEPP. e.g. `mkdir ~/sepp-code`.
-Go to this directory. e.g. `cd ~/sepp-code`.
+1. Open a terminal and create a directory where you want to keep SEPP. e.g. `mkdir sepp-code`.
+Go to this directory. e.g. `cd sepp-code`.
 2. Clone the SEPP code repository from our [github repository](https://github.com/smirarab/sepp).
 For example you can use `git clone https://github.com/smirarab/sepp.git`.
 If you don't have git, you can directly download a [zip file from the repository](https://github.com/smirarab/sepp/archive/master.zip) and decompress it into your desired directory.